Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Data analysis

-Since the source region was located near the western limb of STEREO-A (STA), we reconstruct the initial 3D trajectory from SOHO/EIT and STA/EUVI 195 channels.
-When the prominence appears in the STEREO-B field-of-view (FOV), we track the ejected material in the 171, 195 and 304 channels from both STEREO spacecraft to ensure we are following the same features and cover the broader time range with high cadence.
+Since the source region was located near the western limb of STEREO-A (STA), we reconstruct the initial 3D trajectory from SOHO/EIT 195 and STA/EUVI 195 \AA channels.
+When the prominence appears in the STEREO-B field-of-view (FOV), we track the ejected material in the 171, 195 and 304 \AA channels, from both STEREO spacecraft to ensure we are following the same features and cover the broader time range with high cadence.
 Finally, we track the prominence in white-light images from STEREO/COR1 while it is bright and compact.
 The 3D location of the prominence is determined using the tie-pointing technique, which consists of a geometrical reconstruction by considering the position of the same feature in the FOV of two different spacecraft \citep[see, e.g.,][]{Inhester2006}.
 We use the \texttt{scc$\_$meassure} routine, developed by B. T. Thompson, from \textit{SolarSoft}.
 Figure~\ref{fig:EUVI-triang} shows the eruption at 09:56 UT from STA and STB perspective in the different filters.
-For the 171 and 195 filters we follow the apex of the cold material prominence.
-In the 304 filter and COR1 images we track the main axis of the prominence, measuring multiple positions each time.
+For the 171 and 195 \AA filters we follow the apex of the cold material prominence.
+In the 304 \AA filter and COR1 images, we track the main axis of the prominence, measuring multiple positions each time.
 The median latitudes and longitudes correspond to the position of the apex.
 The color-coded dots in Figure~\ref{fig:EUVI-triang} summarize the reconstructed trajectory of the prominence apex at each time.
+Figure~\ref{fig:EUVI-triang}(b) also indicates the prominence position (pink arrow) and CME front (white dashed lines) at that time.